Battle of Áth an Chip

-Cath Áth an Chip, meaning the Battle of Ath an Chip, alias the "Battle of Connacht", was fought in 1270 between the Hiberno-Normans and the Gaels of Connacht in County Leitrim in Ireland.
-The result was a decisive Gaelic victory.
+Cath Áth an Chip, meaning the Battle of Ath an Chip, alias the "Battle of Connacht", was fought in 1270 between the Anglo-Irish and the Irish of Connacht in County Leitrim in Ireland.
+The result was a decisive Irish victory.
 "Athanchip", then a ford marked by a tree-stump", is today the place called "Battle Bridge".
 The battle site is probably Drumhierney townland and Leitrim village.

 Background

 Sixty years after the Norman invasion of Ireland Fedlimid Ó Conchobair became King of Connacht with the assistance of the De Burgh Norman family.
 At first Fedlimid attempted to arrest the expansion of Norman settlements in Connacht as they set about occupying the kingdom but eventually capitulated to King Henry III and was left a rump kingdom in present-day County Roscommon known as The King's Candreds.
 His son Aedh did not favour the diplomatic approach or appeasement.
 Even during his father's reign, Aedh attacked the Normans at every opportunity.
 In 1249 he ambushed Piers de Bermingham, who at the time held the wardship of the de Burgh lands.
 This ambush led to all-out war and resulted in Fedlimid being deposed.
 He regained his throne in 1250 but was much weaker as a result.